andygarfield/shirtshop/README.md

 ```

 ### Development
 You need to change the host in the `./server/src/datasources/mysql.datasource.json` file to `localhost`.
-While developing, you start the database, the back-end server, and the front-end server seperately.
+While developing, you start the database, the back-end server, and the front-end server separately.
 The Vue server is hot-reloading so you can see front-end changes immediately.
 ```bash
 docker-compose -f docker-compose.dev.yml up
 ```